Georgia Cancer Center using AI to diagnose, treat lung cancer

 To help increase awareness about lung cancer's risk, prevention opportunities, and treatment options, the Georgia Cancer Center partnered with MCG’s Oncology Interest Group and the White Ribbon Project to raise awareness about lung cancer and support and celebrate survivors.

-Those who attended this year’s White Ribbon Fall Fest on Wednesday, Nov.
-2, were be able to participate in a white ribbon-build by painting a wooden ribbon.
+Those who attended previous White Ribbon Fall Fest events were be able to participate in a white ribbon-build by painting a wooden ribbon.
 They also enjoyed delicious food, entered to win prizes, spent time relaxing with therapy dogs, enjoyed music by Jordan Deshon, and played lawn games.
 There was also information and resources about a person’s risk of developing lung cancer and strategies to lower that risk from a variety of vendors.
-A panel discussion highlighted a lung cancer survivor’s journey, offered information about lung screening that could detect lung cancer in earlier stages, and highlighted state-of-the-art treatment available at Augusta University Health and the Georgia Cancer Center.
+You can check out the video below for highlights from White Ribbon Fall Fest 2023.

 Our goal at the Georgia Cancer Center is to balance exceptional outcomes with high quality of life and optimum lung function.
 The Thoracic Multidisciplinary Team provides personalized care for every type and stage of lung cancer and other cancers in the chest, including: